mchelen/michaelchelen.net/_posts/2011-11-13-install-jekyll-with-ruby-version-manager-on-ubuntu-11-10.md

 Site settings are stored in the `_config.yml` file.

 These settings can be overriden through the command line.
 For example the website can be viewed through the Jekyll server using `--server` instead of another web server.
-The `--auto` option will cause the website to be regenerated if any files are edited.
+The `--auto` option will cause the website to be regenerated when any files are edited.

     jekyll --server --auto